 We evaluate Eugene Fama’s claim that stock prices do not exhibit price bubbles.
 Based on US industry returns 1926-2014 and international sector returns 1985-2014, we present four findings: (1) Fama is correct in that a sharp price increase of an industry portfolio does not, on average, predict unusually low returns going forward; (2) such sharp price increases predict a substantially heightened probability of a crash; (3) attributes of the price run-up, including volatility, turnover, issuance, and the price path of the run-up can all help forecast an eventual crash and future returns; and (4) some of these characteristics can help investors earn superior returns by timing the bubble.
 Results hold similarly in US and international samples.

-Building on the textbook description of associative memory (Kahana 2012), we present a model of choice in which options cue recall of similar past experiences.
-Recall shapes valuation and choice in two ways.
+Building on a textbook description of associative memory (Kahana 2012), we present a model of choice in which a choice cues recall of similar past experiences.
+Memory shapes valuation and decision in two ways.
 First, recalled experiences form a norm, which serves as an initial anchor for valuation.
 Second, salient quality and price surprises relative to the norm lead to large adjustments in valuation.
-The model provides a unified account of many well documented choice puzzles including experience effects, projection and attribution biases, background contrast effects, and context- dependent willingness to pay.
-The results suggest that well-established psychological processes – memory-based norms and attention to surprising features – are key to understanding decision-making.
+The model provides a unified account of many well documented choice puzzles including attribution and projection biases, inattention to hidden attributes, background contrast effects, and context-dependent willingness to pay.
+Unifying these puzzles on the basis of fundamental psychological processes – memory and attention to surprise – yields new predictions relative to existing accounts of the same phenomena.